justmarkup/blog/articles/2020-09-22-styling-and-animation-details.md

 With this in place we are done.
 The details element is now styled to our liking and there is a transition when opening/closing it.

-You can find the final demo on [JS Bin](https://jsbin.com/jocuxus/17/edit?html,css,js,output).
+You can find the final demo on [JS Bin](https://jsbin.com/wogeyey/1/edit?html,css,js,output).

 ## Resources

 * [MDN: details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details)
 * [Using CSS Transitions on Auto Dimensions](https://css-tricks.com/using-css-transitions-auto-dimensions/)
 * [Browser support for details](https://caniuse.com/details)

+Update 24.09.2020: [Vadim Makeev](https://twitter.com/pepelsbey_) pointed out that the opening transition is not working in Chrome and Safari.
+And while I was 100% sure it did work at least in Chrome, they were absolutely right and it didn't work.
+To fix this in Chrome I added the animation.

+Update 25.09.2020: Add workaround for Safari to transition also there the opening.